 Paraver offers a minimal set of views on a trace.
 The philosophy behind the design was that different types of views should only be supported if they provide qualitatively different types of information.

 Performance information in Paraver is presented with two main displays that provide qualitatively different types of information.
-The timeline display represents the behaviour of the application along time and processes, in a way that easily conveys to the user a general understanding of the application behaviour and simple identification of phases and patterns.
+The timeline display represents the behavior of the application along time and processes, in a way that easily conveys to the user a general understanding of the application behavior and simple identification of phases and patterns.
 The statistics display provides numerical analysis of the data that can be applied to any user selected region, helping to draw conclusions on where and how to focus the optimization effort.

 The single type of graphic view is flexible enough to represent visually a large amount of information and to be the reference for the quantitative analysis.
 The Paraver view consists of a time diagram with one line for each represented object.
 The types of objects displayed by Paraver are closely related to the parallel programming model concepts and to the execution resources.
 In the first group, the objects considered are: workload, application, task and thread.
-Although most frequently is used to visualize a single application, Paraver can display the concurrent execution of several paralel applications.
-In the resources group, the objects considerd are: system, node and CPU.
+Although most frequently is used to visualize a single application, Paraver can display the concurrent execution of several parallel applications.
+In the resources group, the objects considered are: system, node and CPU.

 Paraver displayed information consists of three elements: a time dependent value (called semantic value) for each represented object, flags that correspond to punctual events within a represented object, and communication lines that relate the displayed objects.
 The visualization module determines how each of these elements is displayed.
 With it is possible to change the types of representation, colors and scales.